GRCDEV/ArduSim/help/usage.md

 * *RTL*.
 All the multicopters return to the location they were launched from.
 * *Land*.
 In this case, the UAVs attempt to land wherever they are.

 This PC Companion has been designed for a minimal interaction with the UAVs in order to reduce the media occupancy, as running a high number of real UAVs can collapse the WiFi channel.
-ArduSim stops sending messages between PC Companion and UAVs, and vice versa, once the experiment starts.
+ArduSim stops sending messages between PC Companion and UAVs, and vice-versa once the experiment starts.
 Then, it opens an additional dialog if implemented by the developer.
 With that dialog, the user could supervise the behavior of the protocol, checking the data sent among the real UAVs.

 ### 2.3 Results

 When the multicopter ends the experiment it should land.
 On simulation, the user had the option to store flight information or not, but in this case the data is always stored in the same folder where ArduSim is running once the multicopter lands.
+The Raspberry Pi is automatically shutdown to protect the microSD card.

 ## 3 INI configuration file